 What are GRI Standards?

-According to the Global Reporting Initiative, “GRI standards enable any organization — large, small, private or public — to understand and report on their impacts on the economy, environment and people comparably and credibly, thereby increasing transparency on their contribution to sustainable development.”
-These standards are set by the Global Sustainability Standards Board (GSSB).
-They help define specific reporting practices that clearly communicate both the direct and indirect economic impacts of organizational efforts.
+According to the Global Reporting Initiative, “GRI Standards enable any organisation — large, small, private or public — to understand and report on their impacts on the economy, environment and people comparably and credibly, thereby increasing transparency on their contribution to sustainable development.”
+These standards are set by the Global Sustainability Standards Board (GSSB) and are updated regularly to reflect evolving regulatory and stakeholder expectations — most recently through the 2023 Universal Standards update and new Sector Standards releases.
 GRI reports help stakeholders effectively evaluate a company’s:

 - customer privacy frameworks